Search This Blog

 May’s first ten days resembled the pre-monsoon season, featuring intermittent rain, thunderstorms, and even hail.
 Strong breezes, accompanying persistent nighttime storms, resulted in pleasant daytime temperatures.
 The nighttime temperature drop was even more significant, making Abuites feel like they were experiencing a cool summer night’s dream.

-While early May in Mount Abu is historically dry and sunny, 2025 shows a significant change to unstable weather patterns.
+While early May in Mount Abu is historically dry and sunny, 2025 has shown a significant change in unstable weather patterns.
 This unexpected shift has thrown both the community and the ecosystem into disarray.
-There’s a disruption in the natural seasonal cycle evident in the behavior of birds, bees, and trees.
+A disruption in the natural seasonal cycle is evident in the behaviour of birds, bees, and trees.

 May’s cool weather in Mount Abu is unprecedented in living memory.
 The contrast is clear if you think back to **Mount Abu’s Hottest May**, a scorching reminder of summer’s intensity.